jidemobell/stocktrader/README.md

 enter postgres username, password, db_name, and port on the db.js file before running.

+alternatively these values can be entered in a .env on the root folder

 please insert sample data into table prior testing. budget and bid data field uses a data type numeric for proper currency handling while country and category uses arrays for multiple entries.